|

 Some final features deserved to be included in the New Year record of interests:

-Other interests.
 1 • The annual cycle of ivy seems to be miss-timed, with these deep-winter fruits developing after autumn flowering.

 2 • Unusually, one tree-trunk patch of moss was beginning to show early signs of developing spore-bearing shoots.